project-kessel/relations-client-java/README.md

 #### Asynchronous reactive example (using Mutiny)

-Let's say we to look up all of the resources of type "workspace" that a subject of type "user" and id "bob" has "view" permission on.
+Let's say we to look up all of the resources of type "workspace" that a subject of type "user" and id "bob" has "view_the_thing" permission on.
 Since there may be many responses, we might want to operate on them asynchronously as they come in, but we may also want to collect them all afterwards and perform a synchronous operation on the list.
 We can make the following request using the mutiny reactive programming API to achieve both:

 ```java
 var lookupResourcesRequest = LookupResourcesRequest.newBuilder()